-Capital assets at December 31, 2008 and 2007 consisted of equipment and an intangible asset, the Association's interest in a License Agreement with SCDOT.
-This License Agreement grants the Association the rights to acquire, construct, finance and operate the Southern Connector Toll Road.
+Capital assets at December 31, 2009 and 2008 consisted of equipment and an intangible asset, the Association's interest in a License Agreement with SCDOT.
+This License Agreement grants the

+Association the rights to acquire, construct, finance and operate the Southern Connector Toll Road.
 Through research of governmental accounting literature and consultations with various governmental accounting specialists, we determined that our interest in the License Agreement should be valued at the cost of construction of the Southern Connector, including interest capitalized during the construction period.
-Although the term of the License Agreement is for 50 years, it automatically terminates upon payment of all of the Bonds, scheduled to happen in 2038.
-Therefore, we are amortizing our interest in the License Agreement over the shorter period of approximately 37 years, from opening of the Southern Connector Toll Road.